 One focused weekly class can be enough if the practice between classes is real.

-For many Cambridge 0580 students, one 1.5 hour focused tuition class per week plus assigned practice is a workable rhythm.
-The class gives structure, correction, and method.
-The independent work turns that correction into habit.
-If the student attends class but does not practise, even extra hours can feel surprisingly ineffective.
+For many Cambridge 0580 students, one focused 1.5 hour tuition class per week plus assigned practice is a workable rhythm.
+The class gives correction and method.
+The practice turns that correction into habit.
+A student who attends class but does not practise between sessions will not make much progress, even with more hours added.